-1. Purpose.
+- 1. Purpose.
 The purpose of this District is to provide reasonable standards for the orderly expansion of high density, urban residential development in areas of the Township with similar existing uses, to encourage the preservation of open spaces and the conservation of natural and groundwater resources, and to exclude uses incompatible with residential neighborhoods.
-Public water and sewer shall be utilized in this district.

-A. Keeping or raising of livestock.
-This provision shall not apply to existing agricultural operations as of the date of the adoption of this ordinance.

-(1) The following lot area, width, depth, and setback standards shall apply to residential uses based on the type of dwelling unit:
+Public water and sewer shall be utilized in this district. - 2.
+Prohibited Uses. - A. Keeping or raising of livestock.
+This provision shall not apply to existing agricultural operations as of the date of the adoption of this ordinance. - 3.
+Bulk and Area Regulations. - A. Residential uses. - (1) The following lot area, width, depth, and setback standards shall apply to residential uses based on the type of dwelling unit:

 Dwelling Type Minimum Lot Area (sq. ft.)
-Minimum Lot Width (feet) Minimum Lot Depth (feet) Minim um Setback t (feet)
+Minimum Lot Width (feet) Minimum Lot Depth (feet) Minim Minimum Setback (feet

 Front Side Rear

 Single-family detached 7,500 60 100 35 10 30